Skip to content

 TL;DR

-C2LIP proposes a contrastive learning fine-tuning approach that requires no hard negatives: by decomposing text into noun-phrase concepts and introducing cross-modal attention pooling, it achieves state-of-the-art performance on the SugarCrepe/SugarCrepe++ compositionality benchmarks while maintaining or improving zero-shot and retrieval performance.
+C2LIP proposes a contrastive fine-tuning scheme that does not rely on hard negatives.
+By decomposing text into noun phrase concepts and introducing cross-modal attention pooling, it achieves SOTA on SugarCrepe/SugarCrepe++ compositionality benchmarks while maintaining or improving zero-shot and retrieval performance.

 Background & Motivation

-1. Background: Contrastive vision-language models (CLIP, SigLIP) are foundational to computer vision, supporting open-world tasks such as zero-shot classification and retrieval.
+1. Background: Contrastive vision-language models (CLIP, SigLIP) are cornerstones of computer vision, supporting open-world tasks such as zero-shot classification and retrieval.

 2. Limitations of Prior Work:

-3. Poor compositional understanding: CLIP tends to learn Bag-of-Words (BoW) representations and cannot distinguish "a red couch" from "a couch next to a red object," failing to correctly bind nouns and attributes.
+• Poor Compositional Understanding: CLIP tends to learn Bag-of-Words (BoW) representations, failing to distinguish between "a red couch" and "a couch next to a red object," thus failing to correctly bind nouns and attributes.

-4. Limitations of hard negative approaches: Existing methods (NegCLIP, DAC, SLVC, etc.) improve compositionality via hard-negative fine-tuning, but (a) are effective only on specific benchmarks with poor generalization; (b) severely degrade zero-shot classification and retrieval performance; and (c) require complex data generation pipelines involving LLMs and text-to-image models.
+• Limitations of Hard Negative Methods: Existing methods (NegCLIP, DAC, SLVC, etc.) improve compositionality by fine-tuning with generated hard negatives, but (a) are only effective on specific benchmarks with poor generalization; (b) significantly degrade zero-shot classification and retrieval performance; (c) require complex data generation pipelines (LLMs, T2I models).

-6. Key Challenge: Long descriptive captions do not inherently require compositional representations for contrastive learning (BoW suffices), while global pooling destroys binding information — these two fundamental causes make compositionality impossible to address through simple post-hoc hard-negative training.
+3. Key Challenge: Long descriptive captions naturally do not require compositional representations for contrastive learning (BoW suffices), and global pooling destroys binding information—these two root causes prevent compositionality from being solved by simple post-hoc hard negative training.

-7. Goal: To simultaneously improve compositional understanding and preserve zero-shot/retrieval performance without using hard negatives.
+4. Goal: Simultanously improve compositional understanding and maintain zero-shot/retrieval performance without using hard negatives.

-8. Key Insight: (a) Replace long captions with short noun phrases for contrastive learning, forcing the model to learn fine-grained binding; (b) extract concept-specific visual representations via cross-modal attention before global pooling, propagating compositionality learning signals to pre-pooling features.
+5. Key Insight: (a) Use short noun phrases instead of long captions for contrastive learning to force the model to learn fine-grained binding; (b) Extract concept-specific visual representations using cross-modal attention before global pooling to pass compositional learning signals to pre-pooled features.

 Method